 - Value for money – No one wants to pay over the odds, value for money is essential and we make sure that we offer a comprehensive service for our fee.
 We look after our students and believe in offering a fair and competitive price.

-- Practical guidance – Completing a course and gaining a qualification is a great achievement, but what exactly are you going to do with it?
+- Practical guidance – Completing a course and gaining a diploma is a great achievement, but what exactly are you going to do with it?
 We not only help you to succeed in your studies but we also provide practical support to help you to find clients and earn a living.

 What you'll learn

 The Blackford Centre's Diploma in Celebrancy is a comprehensive course that covers everything you need to know to become a fully qualified celebrant.
 Here's what you'll discover: